Skip to main content

 "Hotel?"
 She frowned at his words.
 "But Baba told us to stay at the Bhowmick…"

 "I know what Baba said.
 Staying at other people's houses will only distract you.
-So a hotel is the best option.
+So, a hotel is the best option.
 After all, it's just five days.
 Besides, you are going to Calcutta for the first time.
 The Great Eastern will be an experience for you."

 "Isn't it expensive?"
 She asked unsurely.

 "You don't need to worry about that.
 Start writing the test."
 She nodded.
-He waited for her to finish it before handing her over a bowl of roshogolla.
+He waited for her to finish it before handing her a bowl of roshogolla.
 He saw her eyes miss the spark.
 She didn't inquire further about the hotel or her Pari Didi.

 "Bondita."
 He pulled his chair to her side and took her hand in his.
 Bondita looked up at his gesture.
 "You are very well prepared.
 Just relax.
 I know you will do well.
 And moreover, it's the journey which matters too.
 I am proud of yours."
 He smiled.
 "You should be too."
 She nodded.